appcelerator-archive/ti.box2d/ios/README.md

 * World - Sprites need to be added, and destroyJoint method needs to be added.

 * Bodies - Distance, and time of impact methods.
 Fixed rotation property.
 Dampening property.
-Bullets property.
+Bullets property, Sensors property.

 * Polygons - creation of polygons should be done by passing an array of points as args for the shape property.